“Don’t you need to go and register for school?” Alma asked Thelma, her hands on her hip, elbows splayed out.

 “OK, can you cut mine?”

-I used to pierce ears, too.
-“Do you remember the time the electricity at school went out and we were all bored and you pierced my ear with your earring?” a friend of mine asked me at one of our school reunions.
+She used to pierce ears, too.
+“Do you remember the time the electricity at school went out and we were all bored and you pierced my ear with your earring?” a friend of Telly’s asked her at one of their school reunions.

-“No, but it sounds great,” I said.
-Even if I didn’t remember it, back then he wanted his ear pieced, so I pierced it, dark or no dark.
+“No, but it sounds great,” she said.
+The way she looked at it, even if I don’t remember it, back then he wanted his ear pieced, so I pierced it, dark or no dark.

-By the time my mom was done, the next thing I knew, I was enrolled at the Fairview Beauty Academy in Fairview Park.
-It was there then and it’s there now, thirty years later.
+By the time Alma was done, the next thing Telly knew, she was enrolled at the Fairview Beauty Academy in Fairview Park.
+It was there back then and it’s still there now, thirty years later.
 It didn’t always go as planned.
-I had to spend a lot of time writing “I will not swear in front of clients” on one sheet of paper after another.
+She had to spend many hours writing “I will not swear in front of clients” on one sheet of paper after another.

 One day a lady was in the bowl, soap in her hair, water in her hair, and she decided to sit up.

 “What the fuck do you think you’re doing?”
-I said.
+Telly blurted out.
 “Lay back down!”

 “No, I didn’t swear at her.”